umati/UA-for-MachineTools/Machinery Job Mgmt Dashboard/README.md

 ![Dashboard](images/Dashboard.PNG)

-This is an example Implementation for a JobManagement-Client using NodeRED and NodeRED Dashboard.
+This is an example implementation for a "JobManagement-Client" using NodeRED Dashboard.
+It implements [OPC 40001-3: Machinery Job Mgmt](https://reference.opcfoundation.org/Machinery/Jobs/v100/docs/) from Client-Side in order to simulate a MES like control of a Machine which containes a [JobManagementType](https://reference.opcfoundation.org/Machinery/Jobs/v100/docs/8.1)!

 ## Dependencies: